Hartlepool Sixth Form College

 Hartlepool Sixth Form College, otherwise known as 'HSFC', is one of fewer than 100 specialist sixth form colleges (for ages 16–19) in England.

 History

 It was originally known as West Hartlepool Grammar School (also known as Brinkburn Grammar School) from 1902.
 The Girls' High School opened on Eldon Grove in 1912, and the school became a boys' school.
 It then became the Upper School of Brinkburn Comprehensive School in 1973.
-Created as the federal sixth form for the town's schools, it has established strong links with Hartlepool's four 11–16 secondary school.
+Created as the federal sixth form for the town's schools, it has established strong links with Hartlepool's four 11–16 secondary schools.
 The College's campus is based around a fully restored Merchant's House which dates from the 19th century.

 Rebuild

 First phase

 The College completed the first phase of a £24.5 million new build which will be attached to the Merchant's House by means of an atrium.
 The atrium leads off to a new theatre and performing arts facility; media studies and film studies rooms including a TV studio; new art studios and photography suite; new student common room; bistro cafeteria; music studio and practice rooms; music technology and recording studio and purpose-built teaching rooms for the humanities and social science subjects.